 Battery Life

-Apart from the price, what made Chromebooks so appealing for me is their promise of an all-day battery.
 Unfortunately, this isn’t the case for the Galaxy Chromebook.
 With a rated battery life of 8 hours, we found that 4-5 hours is what we usually get with this device.
-Sadly, that’s far from an all-day battery.

 The culprit?
-The 4K OLED display.
+The 4K AMOLED display.

-Now, let’s talk about the M1 MacBook Air and its promise of delivering up to 18 hours of non-stop video playback.
 18 hours sounds like it’s too good to be true, right?
 Well, it’s pretty up there.
 On average use, you can get up to 12-15 hours of constant use on a single charge.

 That’s nearly thrice as long as the Galaxy Chromebook!
 I guess we found our winner here.